Biobix/DeepRibo/README.md

 - **[dest]**  Path to output destination.
 This path must contain two folders named 0 and 1

-The function will create two files for each ORF present in te genome. `*_seq.npy` is the binary image of 30 nucleotide covering the Shine-Dalgarno region  [-20,10]. `*_reads.npy` contains a vector with the riboseq coverage signal for each ORF.
+The function will create two files for each ORF present in te genome. `*_seq.pt` is the binary image of 30 nucleotide covering the Shine-Dalgarno region  [-20,10]. `*_reads.pt` contains a vector with the riboseq coverage signal for each ORF.
 For each ORFs present in the gff/gtf file (feature column annotated as CDS) a positive label is attributed.
 All samples will accordingly be be listed under `<dest>/0` (negative label) or `<dest>/1` (positive label).`<dest>/data_list.csv` contains a list of all samples with metadata.
 This file will be read and processed by the custom data loader used by `DeepRibo.py`.
 The parsed data of multiple datasets should all be present in one folder, according to the following structure:

 ------------
     DATA